buhrmi/shitcoinswap/README.md

-# myTokenStudio
+# TokenStudio

-myTokenStudio automates every aspect of your ICO, ITO or STO across many supported platforms.
-Make money in your sleep 👍
+TokenStudio automates every aspect of your ICO, ITO or STO across many supported platforms.
+Make money in your sleep while offering benefits to your customers 👍

 ## Features